 And if there is any character that better encapsulates that spirit is Lord Elrond's daughter: Arwen Undómiel, the Lady of Rivendell.
-Because of this, we will examine how they created the Elven culture through the designs of Arwen herself.
+Because of this, I will examine how they created the Elven culture through the designs of Arwen herself.

 THE LADY OF RIVENDELL.
 PART I

-Arwen Undómiel, youngest child of Elrond, Lord of Rivendell, and Celebrian, is the half-elf that captures the heart of Aragorn, rightful king of Gondor.
+Arwen Undómiel, the youngest child of Elrond, Lord of Rivendell, and Celebrian, is the half-elf that captures the heart of Aragorn, the rightful king of Gondor.
 Her character played a very minor role in the books (and was basically developed in the appendixes), but the movie played her up, which allowed us to enjoy her many gorgeous costume designs.

-Today we will be looking at her "chase and angel" gown, which is the one she wears the first time we meet her character in The Fellowship of the Ring.
+Today I will be looking at her "chase and angel" gown, which is the one she wears the first time we meet her character in The Fellowship of the Ring.
 Even though these are, strictly speaking, two dresses, I prefer to look at it as one gown with two facets.

 Why?
 Because these two dresses are two sides of the same coin: they both represent different sides of the Elven race.
 Which makes sense, because the first time that we see these costumes is not only the first time the audience meets her character, it's also the first contact we have with the Rivendell elves.